 Equal Opportunity Programs – another source of college financial aid to consider

 Let’s face it, college is expensive.
-The latest US News reports that on average a four-year private college costs $37k a year while an in-state public college is about $10k.
+A US News reports that on average a four-year private college costs $37k a year while an in-state public college is about $10k.
 Some odd 100+ colleges cost about $50k a year now.
 It’s no wonder parents and students alike feel stressed.
 A recent Sallie Mae survey revealed that 8 out of 10 families state that the financial costs determine their college decision making.
 It’s truly sad to think that there are students out there unable to attend the college they want (or at all) because they can’t afford it.
 So what does one do?
 Applying for financial aid is the clear answer but have you heard of the EOP programs?
 Read on to learn more.

 Unless you are one of the lucky millionaires out there, you are applying for some form of financial aid.
 Need-based aid is the most common and includes things like grants, scholarships, work-study and subsidized student loans.
 The amount you receive is based on how much income your family makes but on average parents are expected to contribute 47% of their after-tax income for college each year.
 But what if your family is barely making it financially?
 What if you are the first person in your family to go to college?
 If you fall into both these categories, you might want to look into EOP programs.
 (Educational Opportunity Program).